 Prevention is very definitely better than the cure.
 Before you pack away any cushions or pads for the winter, clean them thoroughly to make sure you aren’t storing dirty or greasy cushions.
 Once cleaned, make sure they are thoroughly dry.
 It takes around 24 to 48 hours for a pad to dry out completely.

-Be sure to store your cushions and seat pads in breathable bags and check them regularly to ensure there is no moisture build up.
+At www.gardenfurniture.co.uk we always recommend storing your cushions and seat pads in breathable bags and check them regularly to ensure there is no moisture build up.
 If you do detect damp, unpack the cushions and allow them to air for a few hours.

 If you leave it too long between checks and mould or mildew do develop, take action as soon as you can.
 First of all, wash the affected area with warm soapy water and then rinse away soapy residue thoroughly.
 This should clear mild problems.
 Be sure to allow all pads and soft furnishings to dry completely before repacking them away for storage.